mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.12 - 2-16-2022 =
+* Fixed: An error caused by the missing `LOGGED_IN_SALT` info
+* Fixed: An error with creating DB tables on specific hosts
+* Fixed: An error with filtering sites when the No Groups filter selected
+* Fixed: Ignoring the status code 200 (OK) error
+* Fixed: Bug with listing sites with CLI command
+* Added: Info modal for MainWP Dashboards with no sites connected
+* Added: `Lato` font files included in the plugin directory
+* Added: Domain Monitor extension information
+* Added: Domain Monitor extension icon
+* Updated: Multiple error messages
+* Updated: Load fonts from the plugin directory instead of Google Fonts server

 = 4.1.11 - 12-28-2021 =
 * Fixed: Incorrect error messages for multiple WP CLI commands